-One of the best ways to improve your food photography is to shoot tethered.
-The LCD screen on the back of your camera is definitely a great feature, but it’s pretty small.
+One of the best ways to improve your food photography compositions is to shoot tethered.
+Tethering for food photography means that you are closely observing your images as you shoot on a larger monitor.
+The LCD screen on the back of your camera is helpful, but it’s pretty small.
 It’s easy to miss details that you may want to fix during your photo shoot.
-This posts shares how to shoot tethered for food photography including the benefits, equipment and some troubleshooting tips.
+This post shares how to shoot tethered for food photography where we’ll talk about the benefits, the equipment needed and some quick troubleshooting tips.
 Let’s dive in!

 This post contains affiliate links.
 Read the affiliate disclosure.